Alphafofana/queueify/README.md

 ## The API in this project
 This application uses the [Spotify API](https://developer.spotify.com/documentation/web-api/)

-## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to setup this Project

 In the project directory, you can run: